HealthInfo Canterbury

 Meningococcal disease is a common cause of meningitis.
 Several meningococcal vaccines are available in New Zealand.
 The meningococcal B vaccine is offered to all children under 5 years as part of the National Immunisation Schedule.

-Manatū Hauora – Ministry of Health funds free vaccinations for groups of people with a high risk of meningococcal disease.
-They also recommend but don't fund vaccinations for other groups of people.
-See Meningococcal disease (including meningitis) (click the Prevention tab) for details.
+Free vaccinations are available for groups of people with a high risk of meningococcal disease.
+This includes young people aged 13 to 25 entering communal accommodation such as boarding school hostels, tertiary education halls of residence, military barracks and prisons.
+They also recommend but do not fund vaccinations for other groups of people.
+See Immunisation against meningococcal disease for details.

 HealthInfo recommends the following videos